Managed Exclusion Orders

 Process of issuing a MEO

 If a student’s behaviour is deemed to pose a risk to the wellbeing and safety of themselves or others or to University property or would prevent a fair investigation, a request is made to OSCAR to issue a MEO.
 OSCAR consult with the Head of Security or Deputy Head of Security to assess the risk and decide whether a MEO would be appropriate in the circumstances.
-If it is agreed that a MEO should be issued, OSCAR will request authorisation for a MEO from a Vice Provost.
+If it is agreed that a MEO should be issued, OSCAR will request authorisation for a MEO from a Pro Vice-Chancellor.

-If the Vice Provost approves the issuing of the MEO, OSCAR will meet with the student to explain the terms of the MEO, the reason for issuing it and the student’s right to make representations and appeal the MEO.
+If the Pro Vice-Chancellor approves the issuing of the MEO, OSCAR will meet with the student to explain the terms of the MEO, the reason for issuing it and the student’s right to make representations and appeal the MEO.
 The student will be given details of what they need to do next and OSCAR will stay in contact with the student throughout the course of the MEO.

 Opposing the initial issuing of a MEO